-ABG - Arterial blood gas - interpreting results
+ABG & VBG - Arterial and Venous Blood Gas - interpreting results

 The oxygen dissociation curve

-- Various factors can shift the curve to the right or the left
+- Various factors, including pH and temperature can shift the curve to the right or the left

 - Renal disease

-- You can tell this by adding the PO2 and PCO2 – if the sum of these is >19 then they have to be on inspired oxygen.
+- The Rule of 19 is a way of assessing whether or not the patient was on oxygen at the time of the sample.
+Add the PO2 and PCO2 – if the sum of these is >19 then likely to be on inspired oxygen.
 If the level is lower than this, they are likely to be breathing room air.
-Rule of 19.

 - Symptoms and onset (lung disease?)

-- Look at the pH - is it acidosis or alkalosis?
+- Look at the pH - is it acidosis, alkalosis, or normal?

-Look at the HCO3- - is it normal or abnormal?
-IS the change in keeping with the pH?
-If it is, then it is likely to be uncompensated metabolic acidosis/alkalosis.
+- Look at the HCO3- - is it normal or abnormal?
+Is the change in keeping with the pH?

 - Note the changes in bicarb and base excess take at least a couple of days to occur after the initial causatory event.